Town of Pawleys Island Police Department

 The Pawleys Island Police Department was created in 1993 with a chief, two officers and one vehicle.
-Since then, the department has expanded to include a chief, three full time officers and three part time officers.
+Since then, the department has expanded to include a chief, four full time officers and four part time officers.
 Currently led by Chief Michael Fanning, the officers patrol the 3.8 mile barrier island, its beaches and surrounding waters with three 4×4 vehicles, an all-terrain vehicle and a personal watercraft.
-The department’s personnel have over 100 years of combined law enforcement experience between them.
-This experience is widely varied from command staff through investigations including previous assignments in Georgetown County, City of Myrtle Beach, City of Detroit, Maryland Department of Juvenile Services and New York City.
+The department’s personnel have over 150 years of combined law enforcement experience between them.
+This experience of our personnel derives from assignments in a variety of federal, state, and municipal agencies across the nation.

 We hope you enjoy your visit to Pawleys Island and please let us know if there is anything we can help you with.

 It is the mission of the Pawleys Island Police Department to preserve the public peace, prevent crime, detect and arrest violators of the law, and protect life and property.
 We will uphold the Constitution of these United States, enforce the laws of South Carolina and the ordinances of the Town of Pawleys Island.